 What now?
 How to use it?

-When combined with salt, brewers yeast helps create that sought after, savory flavor that is also known as “umami,” or the fifth taste.
-It is this flavor that makes slowly simmered stews, stocks, and other such dishes so delicious to our senses and stomachs.
+When combined with salt, brewers yeast helps create that sought after, savory flavor, This is known as “umami,” or the fifth taste.
+It is this flavor that makes slowly simmered stews, bone broths and to a lesser extent meat stocks, and other such dishes so delicious to our senses and stomachs.

-If you do choose to use these supplements, it is best to find one that:
+If you do choose to use these supplements, the best nutritional brewers yeast has the following characteristics.

-- Contains only natural folate (no folic acid, aka synthetic folate)
+- It contains only natural folate (no folic acid, aka synthetic folate).

-- Is manufactured, processed, and handled to preserve the heat sensitive nutrients.
+- It is manufactured, processed, and handled to preserve the heat-sensitive nutrients.

-- Is free of any other fillers or additives (rice flours, etc.)
+- It is free of any other fillers or additives (rice flours, etc.).

 What will you decide … to yeast or not to yeast?